THE MINISTRY OF JESUS CHRIST (Part 2)

 “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
 (Romans 5:10 NKJV)

-We all were born as sinners, enemies to God, and separated, alienated or estranged from God as a result of the sin of the first man, Adam (Rom.
+We all are born as sinners, enemies to God, and separated, alienated or estranged from God as a result of the sin of the first man, Adam (Rom.
 5:12, 19, Psa.
 58:3).

 By our self-righteousness, performance, or good works we can never deserve or earn God’s love, friendship, acceptance, favour, or blessing.
 But out of His great love for us, God made the move to reconcile us to Himself through the means of the Mediator, the Man Christ Jesus (1 Tim.
 2:5-6).

 As the Mediator between the holy God and sinful men, the Lord Jesus has abolished the enmity or hostility between God and us in His flesh, making peace through the blood of His cross (Rom.
 5:10, Eph.
 2:13-15).

 All things are now reconciled or restored to God through the death of Jesus Christ on the cross.
 Christ’s propitiation or expiation for our sins is the only basis for our reconciliation to God (2 Cor.
 5:18, Col. 1:19-20).